-Students wishing to join the Portfolio Track must submit a short, personal statement concerning their artistic interests, and five images (jpg format) that represent your best work.
-Please include the title, dimensions, and medium information.
-Please email this to Mr. Brian Bulfer, Director of the Drawing & Painting Intensive, at extdiv.ARThaus@gmail.com.
+artwork reviews with professional artists.
+Students wishing to join the Portfolio Track must submit a short, personal statement concerning their artistic interests, and five images (jpg format) that represent the student’s best work.
+Include the title, dimensions, and medium information and email it to Mr. Brian Bulfer, Director of the Drawing & Painting Intensive, at extdiv.ARThaus@gmail.com.

 - Develop keen observational skills